ceee/UptimeSharp/README.md

 **UptimeSharp** is a .NET portable class library that integrates the [UptimeRobot API](http://www.uptimerobot.com/api.asp).

-The wrapper consists of 2 parts:
+The wrapper consists of the following parts:

 - Get and modify monitors
 - Get and modify alert contacts
+- Register accounts (unofficial)

 ## Install UptimeSharp using [NuGet](https://www.nuget.org/packages/UptimeSharp/)